 What are the risks and complications of anesthesia?

 Major side effects and other problems of anesthesia aren't

-For example, high doses of local and regional anesthetic can go into the rest of the body and affect your breathing, heartbeat, or blood
+With high doses of local anesthesia, the anesthetic can go into the rest of the body and affect your brain or heart.

 your age, your health, and how you respond to the medicines used.
 Some health problems, such as heart or lung disease, increase your chances of problems from

 anesthesia.
 Taking certain medicines, smoking, drinking alcohol, and using illegal drugs can also increase your chance of problems.

 or nurse will talk with you about the best type for you and will review risks,